 What is surprising is that parishes with smaller remnants of the open field system abound.
 Only a handful can be covered here.
 It must be said that these remnants are relatively small.
 At Fontmell Magna in 1847 about seventy strips were still uninclosed.
 At Marnhull, a large parish of over 3500 acres, the tithe map shows one small area, known as Marnhull Ham , of about 80 acres of meadow land divided up into one hundred strips.
 The rest of the parish was wholly inclosed by this time but it was not until 1859 that an act was passed to rid themselves of the remainder.
 On the other hand at Child Okeford, a similarly sized meadow, known as Net Mead was reprieved in 1845, by the landowners who specifically requested that grazing rights be preserved when the common was inclosed.
 At Sturminster Newton Castle, ‘inclosed’ by Martin in 1827 the tithe map of 1840 shows five areas of open strips, comprising about a hundred strips of meadow land scattered through the parish and which had survived the inclosure.
 Sturminster Newton was in fact inclosed twice; the first time in 1827 and then in 1844 an outlying area of common land which had survived at nearby Bagber.

 In some parishes all that remained to be seen of the common arable fields were quilletts – surviving selions, still in separate ownership, but within the boundaries of a close belonging to another owner.
 These are seen extensively in some parishes such as Sherborne and Warmwell and not at all in others.
-The examples below come from Child Okeford again,
+The example below comes from Child Okeford again,

-Plot 124 [not numbered here] was fully inclosed and owned by Elizabeth Trenchard the lord of one of the manors in Child Okeford.
-All 25 acres of the close was occupied by John Rossiter, except the quillets [plots 125-7] which were in owned by 3 different land owners and occupied by 3 different farmers.
-The —- hatched delineation indicates they were not inclosed.
-Unusually this was an arable field.
+Plot 124 [the number is lower on the map but which is the large yellow arable field] was fully inclosed and owned by Elizabeth Trenchard the lord of one of the manors in Child Okeford.
+All 25 acres of the close was occupied by John Rossiter, except the quillets [plots 125-7] which were owned by 3 different land owners and occupied by 3 different farmers.
+The —- hatched delineation indicates they were not inclosed, they were in fact the last remnants or strips of the open fields.
 Photographed at DHC by author.

 With the exception of those like Stratton, Fordington etc mentioned above the majority of these later inclosures appear to be mainly of the remaining waste of the parish and common meadow.
 It is clear that by 1837, when the tithe commutations started, most parishes had been inclosed by non parliamentary mechanisms at some earlier and undetermined time.